DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 | Ruby | 0.38 (once available)  |
 | C++ | 1.1.6 (once available)  |

-If your tracer version includes these startup logs, they are a great place to begin troubleshooting, including steps for self-triage.
+If your tracer version includes these [startup logs][2], they are the recommended place to begin troubleshooting.

-### Datadog tracer configuration

-View the detailed instructions per language on the [tracer startup logs page][2] to find these logs prefixed with `DATADOG TRACER CONFIGURATION`.

-If your tracer version is behind the required version and you're having trouble seeing traces or configuring the tracer, consider upgrading to the latest version.

 ## Tracer debug logs

-In order to capture full details on the Datadog tracer, debug mode can be enabled on your tracer via the environment variable `DATADOG_TRACE_DEBUG=true`.
-This may be recommended by Datadog support for triaging issues or for self-triage, but it is not recommended to be always enabled due to logging overhead.
+In order to capture full details on the Datadog tracer, debug mode can be enabled on your tracer via the environment variable `DATADOG_TRACE_DEBUG`.
+This may be done for your own investigation or recommended by Datadog support for triage purposes.
+However, it is not recommended to have debug mode always enabled due to logging overhead.

 These logs can surface instrumentation errors or integration-specific errors.
 To see further details on how to enable and capture these debug logs, please see the [debug mode troubleshooting page][3].